 Like humans, many Siberians appreciate dietary variety.
 Diving into an identical kibble bowl day after day can get old.
 These dogs like to mix it up with new flavors and textures.

-What are the unique health concerns of the Siberian Husky?
+What are the unique health concerns of a Husky?

 Choosing the best dog foods for this breed requires an understanding of the health issues they face.
 The best food addresses these common concerns, keeping your dog healthy.